mahabhu/CSE471_assignment/blog.md

 ### Multi-Agent Reinforcement Learning (MARL)

 In MARL, multiple agents interact within an environment to achieve individual or collective goals.
-Each agent iteratively updates its strategy based on observations and feedbaci.
+Each agent iteratively updates its strategy based on observations and feedback.
 While MARL has seen significant success in cooperative and adversarial scenarios, achieving convergence to equilibrium in complex, multi-agent environments remains a challenge.

 ### Normal-Form Games and Nash Equilibrium